CristianBarragan/CoffeeBean/docs/13-Reference/FAQ.md

 ## Summary

-CoffeeBeanery's design choices consistently favor compile-time computation, immutable models, clear architectural boundaries, and reusable execution components.
+Foundgine's design choices consistently favor compile-time computation, immutable models, clear architectural boundaries, and reusable execution components.

 Understanding these principles makes the rest of the framework significantly easier to understand and extend.